observablehq/plot/README.md

 * *log* - a logarithmic (log) scale
 * *symlog* - a bi-symmetric logarithmic scale for wide-range data

+A *sqrt* transform exaggerates differences between small values at the expense of diminishing differences between large values.
+A *log* transform is even more extreme, suitable for comparing orders of magnitude, but note that a *log* scale’s domain may not include zero.
+A *symlog* transform is a more elaborate transform that similarly works well with widely-varying values, and whose domain may include zero.

-For time (temporal quantitative), two variants of a linear scale are supported:
+For temporal data (*i.e.* dates, which are also considered quantitative), two special variants of a *linear* scale are also supported:

 * *utc* - UTC time (recommended)
 * *time* - local time